SoftUni-Internal/interactive-content/EN/02-Inheritance/02-Using-Inherited-Members.md

 # Thinking about Inheritance – Extends

-What happens with the memory when a class **inherites** another one.
+What happens with the memory when a class **inherits** another one.

-As you can see in the image below, when we inherit the memory for the **Parent** is allocated plus the new needed memory for the **SubClass**.
+As you can see in the image below, when we inherit, the memory for the **Parent** is allocated plus the new needed memory for the **Derived class**.

+That is because all the members of the **Parent** are declared as well as all the new members from the **Derived class**.

 [image assetsSrc="inheritance-example(6).png" /]